Grid homology for singular links in lens space and a resolution cube: Grid homology for singular links in lens spaces

 Now one sees since $p\cap \XXV\XXV=\widetilde{p}\cap \widetilde{\XXV\XXV}=\emptyset$.

-This together with the covering formula of $M$ show that $P$ preserves $M$.
-A similar argument using $M_{\XXV}$ in place of $M_{\OV}$ shows that $P$ preserves $M_{\XXV}$ also, thus it preserves A. Now we can conclude $P$ is birgraded.
-Exchange the roles of $g$ and $g'$, the argument above shows also $P'$ is bigraded.
+This, together with the covering formula of $M$ shows that $P$ preserves $M$.
+A similar argument using $M_{\XXV}$ in place of $M_{\OV}$ shows that $P$ preserves $M_{\XXV}$ also, thus it preserves $A$.
+Now we can conclude $P$ is birgraded.
+With the roles of $g$ and $g'$ exchanged, the argument above shows also $P'$ is bigraded.

-Using the same idea, we can argue that $H$ is homogeneous of degree (1,0).
+Using the same idea, we can argue that $H$ is homogeneous of degree $(1,0)$.
 Again, we illustrate the idea using Maslov grading.
-If $h$ is a hexagon in $\mathrm{Hex}^\circ(\xv,\yv)$, then $h \ast B$ is a rectangle from $\xv$ to $\yv$ in which $B$ is one of the bigons with corners at a,b (See \text{Figure \ref{fig:commutation}} (d)).
-This rectangle lifts to disjoint union of rectangles in $\widetilde{g}$ while the bigon $B$ contains a pair of O, X or a triple $\{O,O,XX\}$.
-Thus showing that $H$ increases $M$ by 1.
+If $h$ is a hexagon in $\mathrm{Hex}^\circ(\xv,\yv)$, then $h \ast B$ is a rectangle from $\xv$ to $\yv$ in which $B$ is one of the bigons with corners at $a$ and $b$ (See \text{Figure \ref{fig:commutation}} (d)).
+This rectangle lifts to disjoint union of rectangles in $\widetilde{g}$m while the bigon $B$ contains a pair of $O$, $X$ or a triple $\{O,O,XX\}$.
+Thus, showing that $H$ increases $M$ by 1.

-Now we have verified the grading problem, so we can conclude that when $g$ and $g'$ are grid diagrams differ by a commutation, $CFK^-(g) \simeq CFK^-(g')$ are quasi-isomorphic relatively bigraded chain complexes while $HFK^-(g) \cong HFK^-(g')$ are isomorphic relatively bigraded modules over $\FF[U_1,\ldots,U_{2n+m}]$.
+Now we have verified the grading problem, so we can conclude that when $g$ and $g'$ are grid diagrams that differ by a commutation, $CFK^-(g) \simeq CFK^-(g')$ are quasi-isomorphic relatively bigraded chain complexes while $HFK^-(g) \cong HFK^-(g')$ are isomorphic relatively bigraded modules over $\FF[U_1,\ldots,U_{2n+m}]$.
 Thus, we can conclude commutation invariance of our homology theories.